Hymn History: Jesus, I Am Resting, Resting Micah Hendry

 Today’s hymn history is an amazing account of God using a personal connection to a song to mend breaking hearts.
 It recounts how the truth of God‘s Word through song can encourage a tender heart to tremendous service for our sweet Savior.

-Born in 1842, Jean Sophia Pigott was the sister of William Pigott, a future missionary with the China Inland Mission.
+Born in 1842, Jean Sophia Pigott was the sister of Thomas Pigott, a future missionary with the China Inland Mission.
 Early on, Jean distinguished herself as a poet.
 Before the age of 35, she published a book of poetry entitled “A Royal Service”, the lyrics to Jesus, I Am Resting, Resting were first found here.

 “If ever a man lived who was utterly in earnest it was Thomas Wellesley Pigott.
 Whenever he returned to this country from his chosen field of labour, his flowing speech, in private and public, was always and only of China and her people, whom he loved so much.
 It was impossible to remain indifferent or unsympathetic in the presence of such zeal...It was such a reality that to spend his time, his strength, his mental and physical abilities, and his money freely and wholly in the cause of China was to him the most natural, and for him the only reasonable and possible way to live.”